 Whilst a brand narrative may sound obvious, developing it effectively is a different issue.
-Crafting a successful brand narrative requires a carefully planned and executed strategy.
+Crafting a successful brand narrative requires a carefully planned and executed strategy, and as a go-to b2b tech pr agency partner for many innovative clients, we’ve mastered this art.
 There are several vital elements that are essential to creating a compelling and engaging narrative that resonates with the audience.

 First and foremost, a successful brand narrative needs a protagonist.
 This could be the brand or a relatable character representing its values and mission.
 A good example of this is exhibited by Compare the Market and their well-known meerkats.
 Compare the Market brought in a recognisable character with a ‘simples’ catchphrase that is likely first in mind when people in the UK are looking for a comparison site.
 By creating a likeable protagonist to represent the brand, Compare the Market set up future opportunities to create stories that consumers would focus on due to their affection for the well-dressed mammal.
 The brand’s ambassador has been so successful you’d be forgiven if you thought the site was, in fact, called ‘Compare the Meerkat’.

 Next, a successful brand narrative needs a plot.
 The plot should be engaging and well-structured and convey the brand’s message clearly and concisely.
 A good example of this is displayed by Google.
 Whilst one of the most recognisable brands around today with its fingers in many pies, Google started in 1995 as just a search engine.
 The way it grew far beyond its initial scope was through advertising and its brand narrative.
 Google adverts don’t tell tech stories promoting their search engine, they instead tell human stories, with the plot showing how Google can change your life.
 These are simple stories that enable consumers to step into the depicted characters’ shoes.